Markloftus/L1ME-AID/README.md

 This project is covered under the GNU Lesser General Public License, version 3.0 (LGPL-3.0)

 # Log
+September 12, 2025: After accidentally setting L1ME-AID up on a compute cluster that was pointing to a python2 installation I found some bugs in element proportion calculations.
+This shouldnt break if installed with python3 but made some quick changes to help ensure if others accidentally use python2 it shouldnt break.
 September 12, 2025: reuploaded 1.3.4.
 On a compute cluster a comment was acting as a non-ASCII character so I removed that comment.
 All functions stayed the same.
 I also removed the need for tqdm.
 Trying to start limiting external packages required to make things simpler.
 August 19, 2025: v1.3.4-beta uploaded with some small changes.
 The Filter column was renamed Flags, and 'Good_Row' value within that column is now 'No_Flags'.
 This is to better reinforce these are just suggestions to check not 100% rely on. <br>
 August 13, 2025: Complete rework of the element divergence estimates. <br>